 The eRA icon should display on your My Bibliography page.
 If not, this means that your My Bibliography is not linked with your eRA Commons account.

-Follow the directions as noted on NIH Public Access Policy: Compliance Management Using the My Bibliography Tool in My NCBI to link your My Bibliography with your eRA Commons account.
+Follow the directions as noted on Linking Your eRA Commons Account to My NCBI and My Bibliography to link your My Bibliography with your eRA Commons account.

 Confirm that your My Bibliography Display Settings are set to view in "Award" display.
 This will allow for display of compliance status for works.